polysemous/armageddon-plugin/README.md

 # Armageddon Plugin

-Standalone Paper plugin source for the custom Armageddon gameplay and world-management features running on Gimli.
+Standalone Paper plugin source for the custom Armageddon gameplay and world-management features running on our Oracle cloud free tier server.

 This repository contains only the plugin code and build scaffolding.
 It does **not** include live server data, player state, secrets, control-panel credentials, or host-specific operational scripts.